 The new edition of The Awakening will be available on February 25, 2020.

-Modern Library Republishes The Awakening with an Introduction by Carmen Maria Machado
+Modern Library Republishes The Awakening with a New Introduction

 Publisher’s Weekly wrote: “The Modern Library will launch a new trade paperback series, Modern Library Torchbearers, this May .
 The series, the publisher said, will ‘honor a more inclusive vision of classic books’ by ‘recognizing women who wrote on their own terms, with boldness, creativity, and a spirit of resistance.’

 “The books, all previously published, will be repackaged, and each will be introduced by a contemporary woman writer.
 The inaugural list for the series features . . .
 The Awakening by Kate Chopin, with an introduction by Carmen Maria Machado (June 18)” along with five other titles.

 An earlier (1981) Modern Library version of The Awakening included an influential introduction by Nina Baym.

 The Awakening for Students of History